nicklockwood/RequestQueue/README.md

 Thread Safety
 --------------

-You can create RequestOperation and RequestQueue instances on any thread, but the methods of each instance should only be called from a single thread.
+You can create RQOperation and RequestQueue instances on any thread, but the methods of each instance should only be called from a single thread.
 Additionally, the mainQueue shared instance should only be used on the main thread.

 Installation